yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_kafka_cluster.md

 - `resources` (Block List, Min: 1, Max: 1) Resources allocated to hosts of the Kafka subcluster. (see [below for nested schema](#nestedblock--config--kafka--resources))

 Optional:

 - `kafka_config` (Block List, Max: 1) User-defined settings for the Kafka cluster.
 For more information, see [the official documentation](https://yandex.cloud/docs/managed-kafka/operations/cluster-update) and [the Kafka documentation](https://kafka.apache.org/documentation/#configuration). (see [below for nested schema](#nestedblock--config--kafka--kafka_config))

 <a id="nestedblock--config--kafka--resources"></a>
 ### Nested Schema for `config.kafka.resources`

 Required:

 - `disk_size` (Number) Volume of the storage available to a Kafka host, in gigabytes.
+Volume of the storage available to a Kafka host, in gigabytes.

 - `disk_type_id` (String) Type of the storage of Kafka hosts.
 For more information see [the official documentation](https://yandex.cloud/docs/managed-kafka/concepts/storage).
+Type of the storage of Kafka hosts.
+For more information see [the official documentation](https://yandex.cloud/docs/managed-kafka/concepts/storage).

 - `resource_preset_id` (String) The ID of the preset for computational resources available to a Kafka host (CPU, memory etc.).
 For more information, see [the official documentation](https://yandex.cloud/docs/managed-kafka/concepts).
+The ID of the preset for computational resources available to a Kafka host (CPU, memory etc.).
+For more information, see [the official documentation](https://yandex.cloud/docs/managed-kafka/concepts).

 <a id="nestedblock--config--kafka--kafka_config"></a>